 When Spring Break rolled around and we landed in Rome, I was so impressed with how much fun my kids were having speaking Italian to order gelato (too many gelatos!), and I felt really confident when asking for directions or shopping.
 Plus, if I ever didn't know how to express myself, Rosetta Stone has a Phrasebook feature, which puts all the most commonly used phrases right at my fingertips.
 Sometimes at night after the kids went to bed, my wife and I would go down to the hotel bar and have a glass of wine and some warm olives and have conversations with the bartender Paulo.
 We became really good friends with him, and still keep in touch!
 Something we could never have done without Rosetta Stone.

 It ended up being an incredibly meaningful experience to be able to discover my Italian heritage and to watch my kids have the once-in-a-lifetime experience of feeling confident in a foreign country.
 Rosetta Stone gave us the freedom to make friends and connect with the culture on a whole different level than we could have if we didn't speak Italian.
 My kids are enjoying Italian so much that they're still doing lessons, and I feel like they're connecting to their roots more and more every day.

-Here's a special offer for our readers only: Get Up To 45% Off Rosetta Stone + Unlimited Language Access
+Here's a special holiday offer for our reader's only: Get Up To 45% Off Rosetta Stone's Unlimited Language Deal